satyam171/railways-webapp/README.md

-RAILWAYS WEBAPP :
+INDIAN RAILROAD :

-The project has been created using react and redux.
-The project has been hosted live on (indian-railways.herokuapp.com)
+The web app has been created using react and redux.
+The web app has been hosted live on indianrailroad.in